ethankuoch/only-philly-sports/README.md

 ## Features

 * Option to toggle MLB, NFL, NBA, and NHL scores
-* Follow other teams by entering in their abbreviation
+* Follow other teams by entering in their abbreviation (PHI)
-* Scheduled time will display if there's currently no game playing
+* Scheduled time will display if there's currently no game playing, live score otherwise
-* Live scores are updated after closing and opening it again
 * Final scores displayed when the game is over

 ## Future Ideas

-* Track games that go past midnight
-* Organize score order display
+* Custom ordering of displaying leagues
+* Multiple teams from the same league
+* Use team pictures instead of manually entering team abbreviation